Office of Disability Services

 Assistive Technology

 Students can utilize a vast number of technologies to help in the learning process.
 Read&Write is a common tool our students use to read print materials, take notes, and write papers.
 Faculty and staff can utilize this tool as well (great for journal articles!)
-Go to the Texthelp website and download Read&Write for your platform (Windows PC or Mac) when prompted to register, choose Microsoft Account and use your WSU email and credentials.
+Go to the Texthelp website and download Read&Write for your platform (Windows PC or Mac) when prompted to register, choose Microsoft Account and use your Wright State email and credentials.

 Career and Vocational Support Services

 We love to see what our students do after graduation, but preparation is key too ensuring employability.
-Our office provides several services for students to help themselves perpare for the transition to the workplace.
+Our office provides several services for students to help themselves prepare for the transition to the workplace.

 Personal Care Assistance